SCEI Logo Hollywood Presbyterian Hospital Logo (CHA)

 OTEP Course Information

-OTEP didactic courses are offered online.
+OTEP didactic courses are offered online on Tuesday and Thursday evenings from 6 PM to 8PM.
 Lectures are augmented with simulations and activities that allow students to become familiar with and learn how to perform ophthalmic procedures and tests expected of ophthalmic technicians.
 This practice builds confidence so that students are more comfortable working in a clinical setting.

 Lectures will be recorded and made available to students one day after their online presentation.